lvh/fix-default-branch/README.md

 content.
 GitHub mandates that these are called `master`.
 GitHub will need to fix that one.

-Existing users will get the somewhat unhelpful error message:
+Existing users will get the somewhat unhelpful error message when they attempt to pull from or push to master after running this tool:

 ```
 fatal: couldn't find remote ref master
 ```

-... when they attempt to pull from or push to master, which will no longer exist after running this.
 GitHub would need something like a "rename branch" feature (similar to how "rename repo" exists) to fix this.
-Users should be OK to just run `./fix-default-branch`, but of course that assumes they have that installed and recognize the error message.
+Users should be OK to just run `fix-default-branch`, but of course that assumes they have that installed and recognize the error message.

 ## Installation